The Privacy, Data Protection and Cybersecurity Law Review: Spain

 - data controllers must assess risks before implementing data processing operations and must ensure from the design of any processing operations that data protection principles and rules are met (i.e. privacy by design and privacy by default);

-- data subjects from whom personal data are requested must be provided beforehand with information about the processing of their personal data (the DPA has published specific guidelines to comply with the GDPR rules on information duties);
+- data subjects from whom personal data are requested must be provided beforehand with information about the processing of their personal data (the DPA published specific guidelines to comply with the GDPR rules on information duties; however, the DPA has established a new standard on terms of transparency through recent sanctioning resolutions as further explained in Section VII.ii);

 - the processing of personal data must be based on a legitimate ground, among others, have the prior and explicit consent of the data subject, be based on the existence of a contractual relationship that makes the processing unavoidable, the existence of a legal obligation imposed on the controller or a legitimate interest;